d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/aws.md

 ```

-After Miniconda installation, run the following command to activate CUDA and conda.
+After the Miniconda installation, run the following command to activate CUDA and conda.

 ```bash
 ~/miniconda3/bin/conda init